5 myths of working with a Recruiter

-According to ClearlyRated.com data, the average Net Promoter Score (NPS) for staffing clients is 11 percent and 24 percent for placed candidates in 2018.
-For reference, global NPS standards classify 50 percent or higher as an industry leader.
+According to ClearlyRated.com data, the average Net Promoter Score (NPS) for staffing clients is 11% and 24% for placed candidates in 2018.
+For reference, global NPS standards classify 50% or higher as an industry leader.
 As you can tell, the staffing industry as a whole has a little bit of work to do.

 On the other hand, Synergis is a proud recipient of the Best of Staffing Award for both client and candidate satisfaction for the last five years – earning us the Diamond Award status.
 And, our NPS has been consistently high with our most recent NPS being 64.

-Part of improving the candidate and client satisfaction is dispelling the myths of working with a recruiter.
+Part of improving the candidate and client satisfaction is dispelling the myths about working with a recruiter.
 So, let’s review some of the most common ones we hear.

 When you’re searching for a new job, working with a skilled recruiter can make a big difference.
 If you’re a candidate looking for a new position, check out our open positions.
 And if you’re a business looking to partner with a staffing firm, reach out to us.
 We’d love to hear from you!